gsidsid/ai-express/README.md

 The fastest way to turn AI prompts into ready-to-use API endpoints– deploy with a few clicks and manage prompts with automated variable inference & substitution in a neat visual interface.

-Run locally, or deploy in 2 minutes using the button below.
+Run locally, or deploy in one click using the button below.
 If you are deploying AI Express for production use, make sure to customize the AIEXPRESS_API_KEY environment variable with a new random value that you keep secret.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/NVhiVe?referralCode=4GE3Xc)